 1. Do the whole process in low or medium flame after the milk reduces in quantity.

-2. Continue the stirring until it is finished or else it gets burnt at the bottom and spoil the whole flavour.
+2. Continue the stirring until it is finished or else it gets burnt at the bottom and spoil the whole flavour of Palkova Recipe.

-3. For more grainy texture, add a tblsp of curd after adding sugar.
+3. For more grainy texture, add a tbsp of curd after adding sugar.

 5. Don’t overcook till dry, it should have little moisture otherwise, palkova becomes chewy and hard.